 Deciding on the format of the podcast is as important as other steps.
 This is because you’d want your podcast to have consistency and standard since those are two things that listeners often expect from any podcast.

 If you want to set it up as an interview podcast, for instance, drafting the interview questions as well as recruiting the guest are some of the preparations you must make.
 If you want to tell a story or create a narrative podcast, then deciding on the whole story to cover is the first step to do when it comes to writing its content.

 Deciding on the format won’t only provide standard, consistency, and quality to your work; it’ll also help you prepare the necessary equipment and software as needed by the chosen format.
 Co-host podcasts and interview podcasts, for example, will require more than one microphone.

 One of the glaring advantages of podcasting is there’s a multitude of hosting sites out in the market where you can upload your podcast.
 Creating your podcast smartly is one thing, but wisely uploading it is a different story.

 This is another reason why choosing your target audience is in the earlier stages of the planning stage.
 Different demographics of consumers use the internet for various purposes—some use it mainly for social media while others for reading on forums.
 Identifying how your target audience uses the internet can give you a gist on how to position your podcast on the internet.

-For instance, if your target audience is comprised of teenagers, chances are their students who have schoolwork to do.
-Uploading the episodes on YouTube or Spotify won’t only expand your reach, but it’ll also make it more accessible for your target audience.
+For instance, if your target audience is comprised of teenagers, chances are their students have schoolwork to do.
+Uploading the episodes on YouTube or Spotify won’t only expand your reach, but it’ll also make it more accessible to your target audience.
 Check out this post to read more about different hosting sites.